Testimony ends in Donald Trump’s civil fraud trial, but the verdict isn’t expected until next month

 The trial concerns remaining claims of conspiracy, insurance fraud and falsifying business records.
 James is seeking penalties of more than $300 million and wants Trump to be banned from doing business in New York.

+Trump lawyer Christopher Kise urged Engoron to rule immediately for the defense, contending evidence showed “there was no fraud, there were no victims and there has simply been no harm.”
+Trump will appeal if he loses, Kise said.

+Testimony and documents showed the Trump Tower penthouse was claimed as nearly three times its actual size — just a mistake, Trump said.
+Mar-a-Lago was valued as high as $612 million, based on its potential sale as a private home, though Trump signed a 2002 agreement not “to develop the property for any usage other than club usage.”
+Trump says he believes it could revert to only a home.

-The trial gave the court and onlookers a view into Trump’s properties — sometimes quite literally, as when a real estate broker played a drone video of Mar-a-Lago while testifying for the defense.
+The trial gave the court and onlookers a view into Trump’s properties — sometimes quite literally, as when a real estate broker played a drone video of Mar-a-Lago.

-Much of the testimony consisted of deep dives into loan underwriting, property appraisal methods and financial practices.
-For every magazine-like photo of a Trump property, there were many pages of accounting rules or lines of charts and spreadsheets.
+Much testimony entailed deep dives into loan underwriting, property appraisal methods and financial practices.
+For every magazine-like photo of a Trump property, there were pages of accounting rules or lines of charts and spreadsheets.

-The proceedings also featured extensive and sometimes fiery testimony from the former president.
-Three of his adult children and his former fixer-turned-foe Michael Cohen also took the stand.
+The proceedings featured testimony from three of Trump’s adult children: Donald Jr., Eric and their sister Ivanka, who was their fellow executive vice president at the Trump Organization before she left the company for the White House.
+Former Trump fixer-turned-foe Michael Cohen took the stand for the attorney general’s office.

+The former president himself was a voluble and sharp-tongued witness, airing his grievances about the case as “a political witch hunt.”

+He insisted he was worth billions more, not less, than his financial statements said.
+Trump insisted that any misstatements were immaterial mistakes and that disclaimers effectively told recipients not to count on the numbers.
+The disclaimers said, among other things, that the statements weren’t audited.

+His discursive answers prompted the judge to bristle that “this is not a political rally.”
+Complaining that Trump was giving speeches instead of answering questions, Engoron urged defense lawyers to “control” the former president.

-Trump’s out-of-court comments became an issue in the trial, spurring a gag order that barred all the participants from commenting publicly on the judge’s staff.
+Some of Trump’s out-of-court comments led to a gag order that barred all trial participants from commenting publicly on the judge’s staff.
 The order, which Trump has decried and his attorneys are appealing, came after he maligned the judge’s principal law clerk.

+Engoron has fined Trump a total of $15,000 after finding that he violated the order.

+Yet the testimony phase ended on a cordial note Wednesday, with Kise thanking the court for investing time in the case and the judge expressing appreciation for all the work lawyers had done.
+Kise and some other defense attorneys shook James’ hand as they headed out of court.